The Mansour Group

 It all began with one man; founder Loutfy Mansour who established the Mansour name as the quintessential example of how an Egyptian family business can burgeon the economy and make its country proud.
 Starting out in the cotton industry in the late 1940s, Loutfy Mansour had a sharp business acumen that laid the strong foundation on which his sons have lead the company to even further heights of success.

 The Mansour’s capitalized on this advantage and established companies such as Mansour Automotive Company (MAC) and Mantrac, attracting large international dealerships and making a name for Mansour in both Egypt and abroad.
-Nearly 70 years after their father’s first steps into the business world, three brothers Youssef, Mohamed, and Yasseen - Mansour’s second-generation entrepreneurs, have lead the company to consolidated revenues of over $4 billion and a workforce of 60,000 employees and operations in 120 countries.
+Nearly 70 years after their father’s first steps into the business world, three brothers Youssef, Mohamed, and Yasseen - Mansour’s second-generation entrepreneurs, have lead the company to consolidated revenues of over $6 billion and a workforce of 60,000 employees and operations in 120 countries.

 Together they have directed the company towards numerous industries, mastering each one with their diverse set of skills: Mohamed, the sharp strategist behind the groups’ expansion outside Egypt; Youssef, the mastermind responsible for Mansour’s exemplar distribution tactics and Yasseen, the keen and strategic investor.

 Women’s World Banking

 In order for more low-income women to have access to financial products than ever before, Women’s World Banking works closely with its global network of 40 institutions from 29 countries to create new credit, savings, and insurance products specifically designed for the unique needs of women.
 Each of our network members is committed to serving women as clients, innovators and leaders.